As the war on diet continues to rage, here’s an earlier debate I was commissioned to write in 2010.

-The digestion must be repaired especially the mucosal lining of the gut and the integrity of the liver restored for the healing properties of premium fresh organic produce to take hold.
-Whilst I am not disputing that better food is produced when there are no chemicals, we seem to have side stepped the real issues such as soil demineralisation contributing to the deficiency of essential trace minerals including selenium, zinc and magnesium, which are vital for our cellular health.
+It is essential to repair the digestion especially the mucosal lining of the gut and the integrity of the liver restored for the healing properties of premium fresh organic produce to take hold.
+Whilst I am not disputing that one can produce better food when there are no chemicals, we seem to have side stepped the real issues such as soil demineralisation contributing to the deficiency of essential trace minerals including selenium, zinc and magnesium, which are vital for our cellular health.

-Mary Eckhardt, former co-owner of The Green Grocer in North Fitzroy has always had an eye for good packaging, and spent most of her first years of business in organics pulling her hair out over the unsightly brown packaging, it now seems it has gone to the other extreme.
-She now sees grossly over-designed and over packaged products, many imported that have become a bit homogenised in look with much of what can be found on the supermarket shelves in conventional lines.
+Mary Eckhardt, former co-owner of The Green Grocer in North Fitzroy has always had an eye for good packaging; she spent most of her first years of business in organics pulling her hair out over the unsightly brown packaging; it now seems it has gone to the other extreme.
+She now sees grossly over-designed and over packaged products; many imported that have become a bit homogenised in look with much of what can be found on the supermarket shelves in conventional lines.

 The righteous eating theorists have taken the process of organics too far.
 The raw food movement shouts out that non-thermal processing is indeed the only passage to longevity.
-The orthoplexic health attitude has created a new psychological obsession with food with its virtuous pursuit of choosing organic becoming a virtually unsustainable choice when it comes to our emotional health, which ultimately governs our digestion.
+The orthoplexic health attitude has created a new psychological obsession with food; its virtuous pursuit of choosing organic becomes a virtually unsustainable choice when it comes to our emotional health, which ultimately governs our digestion.
 Products of the organic industry are becoming the latest superficial, must-have brands.